-The Scholarship will only be paid for the number of fall and spring semesters, or SCALE quarters/periods, normally required to attain a J.D. degree from Southwestern.
-The normal length of the on-campus programs are as follows: the Full-Time Day program is three years; the Evening and PLEAS/Part-Time Day programs are four years; the SCALE program is two years.
+The Scholarship will only be paid for the number of fall and spring semesters, or SCALE quarters, normally required to attain a J.D. degree from Southwestern.
+The normal length of the on-campus programs are as follows: the Full-Time Day program is three years; the PLEAS/Part-Time Day program is four years; the SCALE program is two years.
+The normal length of the Online J.D. programs are as follows: the Full-Time Online program is three years; the Part-Time Online program is four years.

-For the purposes of this document "Full-Time" will represent the Full-Time and "Part-Time" will represent the Evening and PLEAS/Part-Time Day programs.
+For the purposes of this document "Full-Time" will represent the Full-Time Day and Full-Time Online programs and "Part-Time" will represent the PLEAS/Part-Time Day and Part-Time Online programs.